cozec/LLaMA-3.2-1B-Instruct-Finetuned/README.md

 };
 ```

-To configure:
-1. Edit `config.js` with a text editor
-2. Replace `YOUR_HUGGING_FACE_API_TOKEN_HERE` with your actual Hugging Face API token
-3. Save the file and refresh your browser
+The Hugging Face API token is stored securely in your browser's local storage after you enter it in the user interface.

 ## Local Development